What makes math problems hard for reinforcement learning: a case study: Abstract

 \section{Abstract}

-Using a long-standing conjecture from combinatorial group theory, we explore, from multiple angles, the challenges of finding rare instances carrying disproportionately high rewards.
-Based on lessons learned in the mathematical context defined by the Andrews--Curtis conjecture, we propose algorithmic improvements that can be relevant in other domains with ultra-sparse reward problems.
-Although our case study can be formulated as a game, its shortest winning sequences are potentially $10^6$ or $10^9$ times longer than those encountered in chess.
-In the process of our study, we demonstrate that one of the potential counterexamples due to Akbulut and Kirby, whose status escaped direct mathematical methods for 39 years, is stably AC-trivial.
+Using a long-standing conjecture from combinatorial group theory, we explore, from multiple perspectives, the challenges of finding rare instances carrying disproportionately high rewards.
+Based on lessons learned in the context defined by the Andrews--Curtis conjecture, we propose algorithmic enhancements and a topological hardness measure with implications for a broad class of search problems.
+As part of our study, we also address several open mathematical questions.
+Notably, we demonstrate the length reducibility of all but two presentations in the Akbulut--Kirby series (1981), and resolve various potential counterexamples in the Miller--Schupp series (1991), including three infinite subfamilies.